Carmen Rita Wong

 Carmen Rita Wong, is an American radio, television and online journalist, and personal finance expert at CNBC where she was the former host of the 2005 version of On the Money, a personal finance program.
 She was a contributor to The Dr. Oz Show and iVillage.
 Wong also writes a blog for CNBC.com that focuses on taking control of your personal finances.

 Career

 In October 2013, she was named host of the weekly radio program Marketplace Money, produced by American Public Media, beginning with the program of November 2, 2013.
 While giving financial advice on the Marketplace Money program of October 26, 2013, she also revealed that she is now divorced and a single mother.
 As of February, 2014, Marketplace's website refers to her as a "Former Host."

 Wong's blog made its debut on Qvisory.com and her advice columns appear monthly in Glamour, Men's Health and Latina as well as online.
 Wong also makes contributions to Essence and Diversity Women magazines.
 She has been making her name as a money expert appearing on CNN, The Rachael Ray Show, and Oprah Winfrey's XM radio network.

-Business Pundit named Wong one of the 25 Hottest Women of Business in January 2009.
-And in March 2009 Wong's accomplishments were honored at the eighth annual New York City Women's History Month Celebration.
+In March 2009 Wong's accomplishments were honored at the eighth annual New York City Women's History Month Celebration.